GTChimp/pgObjectsInstaller/readme.md

  - *folder* - name of the subfolder of Requests catalog

 Key *db* represents database connection properties.

+Key *log_table* stores name of the ci log table.
+It must be present in your database and have structure like [here](https://github.com/GTChimp/pg_dummydb/blob/master/OBJ/Schemas/main/Tables/log_ci_results.sql)

 # Misc options
 #### List of additinal options